UASLab/OpenFlightSim/README.md

 ![Algorithm in the loop diagram](AIL.png)

 ## Software in the Loop (SIL)
 RAPTRS-SOC is built for executing in native Linux (AMD64).
-The FMU Protocol is transported over UDP between the RAPTRS-SOC executable and Python (which is running the JSBSim simulation).
+The FMU Protocol is transported over TCP between the RAPTRS-SOC executable and Python (which is running the JSBSim simulation).
 Everything is run on a single Host machine (if the host is native Windows the RAPTRS-SOC code is executed in a WSL shell).
 SIL testing is good for checking the end-to-end validation of the flight code; since the RAPTRS-SOC code is not running in a flight-like system the particulars of system timming are not valid.

 A joystick can be connected to allow for testing with pilot commands.